zeek/zeek/frameworks/input.rst

                           $idx=Idx, $val=Val, $destination=blacklist,
                           $mode=Input::REREAD]);

-When using the reread mode (i.e., ``$mode=Input::REREAD``), Bro continually checks if the input file has been changed.
-If the file has been changed, it is re-read and the data in the Bro table is updated to reflect the current state.
+When using the reread mode (i.e., ``$mode=Input::REREAD``), Zeek continually checks if the input file has been changed.
+If the file has been changed, it is re-read and the data in the Zeek table is updated to reflect the current state.
 Each time a change has been detected and all the new data has been read into the table, the ``end_of_data`` event is raised.

-When using the streaming mode (i.e., ``$mode=Input::STREAM``), Bro assumes that the source data file is an append-only file to which new data is continually appended.
-Bro continually checks for new data at the end of the file and will add the new data to the table.
+When using the streaming mode (i.e., ``$mode=Input::STREAM``), Zeek assumes that the source data file is an append-only file to which new data is continually appended.
+Zeek continually checks for new data at the end of the file and will add the new data to the table.
 If newer lines in the file have the same index as previous lines, they will overwrite the values in the output table.
 Because of the nature of streaming reads